7 Easy Ways To Moisturize A Dry Scalp From Derms & Hairstylists

 Luckily, scalp masks are super easy to DIY—usually with one ingredient.
 Here, some of our favorites.

-- Aloe vera: The juice from this plant contains plenty of water, minerals, and vitamins—making it moisturizing and anti-inflammatory, "so it may benefit those with scalp inflammation and irritation," says Gary Goldenberg, M.D., assistant clinical professor of dermatology at the Icahn School of Medicine at Mount Sinai in New York.
+- Aloe vera: The juice from this plant contains plenty of water, minerals, and vitamins—giving it moisturizing and anti-inflammatory properties, so it can help maintain healthy inflammatory pathways, says Gary Goldenberg, M.D., assistant clinical professor of dermatology at the Icahn School of Medicine at Mount Sinai in New York.
 You can check out our DIY hair mask guide here.

 - Coconut oil: This popular kitchen staple is often used in beauty rituals, from the body to the hair.
 "At the root, a coconut oil product will help moisturize the scalp while promoting healthy hair growth," says hairstylist Miko Branch, co-founder of natural hair care brand Miss Jessie's.

 - Honey: Manuka honey has been shown to have many cosmetic benefits.
-When used as a mask, Manuka honey can act as an anti-inflammatory for the scalp, reducing redness and irritation.
+When used as a mask, Manuka honey provides anti-inflammatory actions for the scalp, reducing redness and irritation.
 And it also has humectant properties (i.e., its ability to attract water to the surface of the skin and hair as well as deliver hydration to the deeper layers), so applying Manuka honey topically can also help your hair and scalp retain moisture.
 Learn more about making your own mask here.

 - Avocado: Avocado and avocado oil have plenty of benefits for the scalp.
-"The antioxidants and high levels of linoleic acid help support the integrity of the skin barrier, improving skin hydration, decreasing inflammation, and maintaining the balance of the skin microbiome, which is helpful for conditions like dry, flaking, and irritated skin as seen in people with atopic dermatitis or seborrheic dermatitis," says board-certified dermatologist Keira Barr, M.D.
+"The antioxidants and high levels of linoleic acid help support the integrity of the skin barrier, improving skin hydration, promoting healthy inflammatory pathways, and maintaining the balance of the skin microbiome, which is helpful for conditions like dry, flaking, and irritated skin," says board-certified dermatologist Keira Barr, M.D..